SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Deploying_a_release_on_CVMFS.md

 -   Source content for the sbnd cvmfs repository will be visible in /cvmfs/sbnd.opensciencegrid.org

--   Check the last tags of the cvmfs repository

-        cvmfs_server tag -l sbnd.opensciencegrid.org

--   I usually do this from the `temp/` directory as the scripts copy over some manifest files into your current directory for some reason, these can just be deleted.

 -   Start a transaction

         cvmfs_server transaction sbnd.opensciencegrid.org